radiocosmology/alpenhorn/doc/demo.rst

    always add ``--remove-orphans`` to the command to remove the old containers.

-Running this the first time will cause docker compose to build the ``alpenhorn`` docker image.
+Running this the first time will cause docker compose to build the ``alpenhorn`` container image.
 This may take some time.
 Eventually you should be presented with a bash prompt as root inside the ``alpenshell``
 container: